Emergency? Call 999

 The Fire Safety Act 2021 came into force on 16 May 2022.
 It amends the Regulatory Reform (Fire Safety) Order 2005, clarifying that it now applies to all doors between domestic premises and common parts, such as flat entrance doors (or any other relevant door).

-The UK Government has now introduced the Fire Safety (England) Regulations 2022, which seek to implement several recommendations from Phase 1 of the Grenfell Tower Inquiry, and will come into force on 23 January 2023.
+The UK Government has now introduced the Fire Safety (England) Regulations 2022, which seeks to implement several recommendations from Phase 1 of the Grenfell Tower Inquiry, and came into force on 23 January 2023.

 As part of this, the Responsible Person(s) of all multi-occupied residential buildings, containing two or more sets of domestic premises, are required to provide residents with information relating to the proper use and management of fire doors.